Thermal Area Law in Long-Range Interacting Systems

 \textit{Summary and outlook.---} We consider the validity of the thermal area law in the systems with long-range interactions $r^{-\alpha}$.
 Under the assumption of the clustering property, we derive the critical threshold $\alpha_{\rm c}:= (D+1)/2$ above which any systems obey the thermal area law of the mutual information (See Fig.\ref{fig:outline}).
-Remarkably, the regime covers thermodynamically nonextensive regime.
+Remarkably, the regime covers the thermodynamically nonextensive regime.
 This criteria potentially may allow for an efficient representation of quantum Gibbs states exhibiting a power-law decay up to $r^{-\alpha_{\rm c}}$.
 Given this criterion, it is a crucial future problem to develop an efficiency-guaranteed algorithm for simulating long-range interacting systems at finite temperatures, as well as constructing tensor network states with polynomial bond dimensions~\cite{PhysRevB.91.045138,PhysRevX.4.031019}.
+Furthermore, experimental verification of the thermal area law in long-range interacting systems appears feasible using the TFD state.
+A trapped ion quantum computer enables the preparation of the TFD state at finite temperatures, as outlined in Ref.~\cite{zhu2020generation}.
+Subsequent measurements of the Rényi entanglement entropy of this state, utilizing the methodology described in Ref.~\cite{islam2015measuring}, could potentially demonstrate its conformity to the thermal area law when $\alpha > (D+1)/2$.